|

 Major findings of the report:

+Failure to Bring Franchise Relationship Issues Up On the Radar Screen.
 The report acknowledges that the FTC's Franchise Rule does not address the content of the franchise agreement or the franchise relationship.
 Again, FTC staff noted, "that FTC's unfairness authority generally does not apply to franchise relationship issues."

 92% of Franchise Complaints Reported to the FTC Involve Relationship Issues.
 The GAO report states that from 1993 to 1999 ninety-two percent of complaints reported to the FTC related to post-sale relationship issues, or a combination of post-sale relationship and pre-sale issues.